Don't see the menu?

 - An online copy of your code or analysis scripts uploaded to

-- A draft of your final project report in hardcopy (see below
+- A draft of your final project report (in both hard copy and online,

-- Any proposed changes to the project contract:
+- Any proposed changes to the "team contract" as embodied in the

 - An initial set of data showing the correctness of your code.